iproduct/course-social-robotics/planning/README.md

 # STRIPS PLanning Demo

-We'll use [JavaFF](https://nms.kcl.ac.uk/planning/software/javaff.html).
-Download this ZIP and extract somewhere: [javaff.zip](http://cse3521.artifice.cc/downloads/javaff.zip).
+We are using use [JavaFF](https://nms.kcl.ac.uk/planning/software/javaff.html).
+You can download it as ZIP: [javaff.zip](http://cse3521.artifice.cc/downloads/javaff.zip).

 ## JavaFF